Sharing the history of the Alps

 The Val d'Hérens is a preserved valley in Valais.
 Combining natural beauty with ancestral traditions, the villages have remained authentic.

-Grimentz, Zinal and Chandolin: gems of the Val d'Anniviers
+Grimentz, Zinal and Chandolin: the most beautiful sites in the Val d'Anniviers

 Around Chandolin, Grimentz and Zinal, discover the emblematic places of the Val d'Anniviers, an authentic valley of Valais